Habeeb8136/Habeeb8136/README.md

 - 💻 I love writing code and learn anythings about it.

 - 👀 want to become a Fullstack developer.
-- 🌱 I’m currently learning intermediates of web development.
+- 🌱 I’m currently learning frontend development.